jpanikulam/experiments/readme.md

 make
 ```

 Note, you'll have to re-run cmake any time you add/remove headers or otherwise change dependencies, because this repo uses an implicit dependency management system, which infers dependencies from header chains.
+Any folder without a CMakeLists.txt is generating libraries in this way.

 # What's Jake Doing Next?